chamollamohit/store-it/README.md

 ## ✨ Features

-- **Secure Authentication:** User sign-up and login functionality handled by Appwrite.
-- **File Uploading:** Easily upload files to a secure storage bucket.
-- **Dynamic File List:** View all your uploaded files in a clean, card-based layout.
+- **✨ Secure Passwordless Auth:** Sign up or log in using only your email.
+A one-time password (OTP) is sent to your inbox for secure, password-free access.
+- **📊 Storage Dashboard:** A visual radial chart shows your total storage used (out of the 2GB limit).
+- **🗂️ By-Type Summary:** The dashboard categorizes your files (Documents, Images, Media, Others) and shows the total size and most recent upload for each category.
+- **📤 Drag-and-Drop Upload:** A modern `react-dropzone` uploader with file previews, a 50MB file size limit, and toast notifications (`sonner`) for upload status.
+- **🔍 Real-time Search:** A debounced search bar to instantly find files by name across your entire library.
+- **📂 Categorized Views:** Browse files in dedicated, dynamic pages for `/documents`, `/images`, `/media`, and `/others`/page.tsx`].
+- **↕️ File Sorting:** Sort any file view by name (A-Z, Z-A), date created (newest, oldest), or size (highest, lowest).
-- **File Actions:** Perform actions on each file:
+- **⚡ File Actions:** Perform actions on each file via a dropdown menu:
-    - **Rename:** Update the name of your files on the fly.
+    - **✍️ Rename:** Update the name of your files.
-    - **Delete:** Securely remove files from your storage.
+    - **🗑️ Delete:** Securely remove files from storage and the database.
-    - **Share (Upcoming):** Functionality to share files with others.
-- **Responsive Design:** A beautiful and functional interface that works on all devices, built with Tailwind CSS.
+    - **📥 Download:** Download the original file directly to your device.
+    - **ℹ️ View Details:** A modal showing file format, size, owner, and modification date.
+    - **🚀 Share (Upcoming):** Backend logic for sharing is implemented, but the UI component is currently disabled.

 ---